maycheongs/Journey/README.md

 ## Tech Stack

 - Front-end: React, Vite (for development and build), TailwindCSS, Socket.io-client (for real-time collaboration), React Router (for navigation), React-to-Print (for printing itineraries), Axios (for API requests), and Storybook (for component development and testing).
+Wire-framed on Figma.
 - Back-end: Express (web framework), Node.js (runtime), PostgreSQL (database), Socket.io (for real-time features), express-session (for session management), bcrypt (for password hashing), helmet (for security headers), and Axios (for API requests).

 ## Final Product